Welcome

 Defence Appeals

-If the magistrates' court refuses bail after hearing full argument (evidenced by the Certificate of Full Argument), the defendant can appeal to the Crown Court (Senior Courts Act 1981, s 81(1)(g)).
+Where a magistrates’ court refuses bail following a full argument (as evidenced by the issuing of the Certificate of Full Argument), the defendant has a right of appeal to the Crown Court under standard procedures (CrimPR r 14.8).
+The steps are:

 Prosecution Appeals

-• The appeal is heard by a Crown Court judge in chambers, usually within 48 hours (excluding weekends/bank holidays).
+• The appeal is heard by a Crown Court judge in chambers, generally within two business days (excluding weekends and bank holidays); the defendant remains remanded in custody pending the outcome.

 The magistrates grant bail to Ben, charged with burglary (an imprisonable, either-way offence).
 The prosecution strongly opposed bail, citing Ben's previous convictions for similar offences committed whilst on bail.
 The prosecutor believes the decision is wrong.

-Answer: The prosecutor must immediately give oral notice to the magistrates' court, before Ben is released, that they intend to appeal the decision to grant bail under the Bail (Amendment) Act 1993.
+The prosecutor must immediately give oral notice to the magistrates' court, before Ben is released, that they intend to appeal the decision to grant bail under the Bail (Amendment) Act 1993.
 They must then follow this up with written notice within two hours.
+Ben will remain in custody pending the Crown Court appeal.

 Key Point Checklist